Environmental geography focuses on the physical environment and its effect on humans.

 Understanding the integration of physical and environmental geography has never been more important than it is today to address the environmental challenges facing the world.

-This programme covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
-It also covers other areas of environmental geography such as biogeography, GIS and sustainability.
-Importantly, the degree also provides opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.
+This course covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
+It also covers other areas of environmental geography such as biogeography, Geographical Information Systems and sustainability.
+You'll have opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.

 Accredited by the Institute of Environment Sciences.